-Shovel Knight is another love letter to a classic era of gaming as it’s an old-school feeling 2D hack and slash title.
-The game follows Shovel Knight who is on a grand quest to save his partner, Shield Knight which has been stuck in a sealed tower.
+Shovel Knight is a love letter to the classic era of gaming.
+This old-school feeling 2D hack and slash title follows Shovel Knight on a grand quest to save his partner, Shield Knight, who has been stuck in a sealed tower.
 With the tower finally open once again, Shovel Knight takes his chance to defeat the enemy bosses and hostile creatures along the way in hopes of making a daring rescue.
-As mentioned, the game feels like an old retro title that might have come from the Nintendo Entertainment System era, and with its tight controls, it’s a game that’s honestly tough to put down.
+As mentioned, the game feels like an old retro title that might have come from the Nintendo Entertainment System era, and with its tight controls, it’s a game that’s tough to put down.

-There are several campaigns to enjoy as well at this point so you’ll have plenty of content to go through with the expansion packs.
-Also thanks to an update there is cooperative gameplay where a secondary player can join in as another Shovel Knight to help out in the battle.
-Here players will be able to share the same gold resource that is collected along the way meanwhile there’s even the ability to revive a fallen player if the area is safe to do so.
+There are several campaigns to enjoy, so you’ll have plenty of content to enjoy with the available expansion packs.
+Thanks to an update, there is now cooperative gameplay in which a secondary player can join in as another Shovel Knight to help out in battle.
+Players will be able to share the same resources that are collected along the way, and there’s even the ability to revive a fallen player.

 #2 Mario Kart 8 Deluxe

 Mario Kart has been around since the days of the Super Nintendo Entertainment System.
-Each installment tended to bring something new to the table and while we didn’t get a standalone new installment for the Nintendo Switch, we did receive a Deluxe edition of Mario Kart 8 which originally launched for the Nintendo Wii U. This is one of those instant pickups for the Nintendo Switch exclusive library as there’s just so much fun to be had in this kart racer full of colorful and unique map locations.
-Likewise, the title does feature a wide range of characters and from there, players can customize their kart with the different base body types, wheels, or even the attached glider.
+Each installment brings something new to the table and while we didn’t get a standalone new installment for the Nintendo Switch, we did receive a Deluxe edition of Mario Kart 8 which originally launched for the Nintendo Wii U. This one was an instant pickup–there’s so much fun to be had in this racing title full of colors and unique map locations.
+The title features a wide range of characters and players can customize their kart with different base body types and wheels.

-I can’t forget to mention that Mario Kart has been an iconic multiplayer franchise for years.
-It’s probably even responsible for ending a few friendships as well.
-Players can race against each other locally or online and by using the different power-ups, there’s always the chance for an insane comeback that will keep players on the edge of their seats as they approach the finish line.
+Mario Kart has been an iconic multiplayer franchise for years and is probably responsible for ending a few friendships as well.
+Players can race against each other locally or online.

 #1 Super Smash Bros.
 Ultimate

 Super Smash Bros is another iconic video game franchise that’s exclusive to the Nintendo company.
-Ever since the launch of the Nintendo 64, players were diving into this platform fighter with iconic Nintendo characters.
-Now, years later, we’re back with the IP on the Nintendo Switch.
-Super Smash Bros Ultimate adds every fighter that has ever made an appearance in a Super Smash Bros video game which means this roster is stacked right from the start.
-Outside of random matches either with AI or your friends, you have a storyline to complete, a slew of iconic video game characters to play as, and a very competitive online gaming scene.
+Ever since the launch of the Nintendo 64, players have been diving into this platform fighter with iconic Nintendo characters.
+Super Smash Bros Ultimate adds every fighter that has ever made an appearance in a Super Smash Bros game, meaning this roster is stacked right from the start.
+Outside of random matches either with AI or your friends, there’s a storyline to complete, a slew of iconic video game characters to revisit, and a very competitive online gaming scene.